 This year, we added a new twist to one of our favorite ice cream desserts and turned it into a popsicle.

-The kids all agreed – They taste just like a Frozen Root Beer Float.
+The kids all agreed – They tasted like a Frozen Root Beer Float.

 What Goes Into a Root Beer Float?